MrChromebox/website/docs/faq.md

   1. Reinstall your OS
   2. Boot a UEFI-capable ISO from USB, then re-run the Firmware Utility Script.
 From the main menu, choose the unlock option (U), then you can go back to your previous firmware by choosing to restore from a backup file.

-NOTE: re-flashing the Legacy Full ROM option is only available to a small subset of devices — be sure to consult the [Supported Devices page](/docs/supported-devices.md) to be sure it's an option for your device.

 ### I flashed the firmware and need to install an OS, but my USB drive isn't detected/isn't booting — what now?